GreenNinjaBoy/GreenNinjaBoy/README.md

 - I'm currently working on **Improving my Skills and knowledge**

-- 🌱 I’m currently learning **Django**

-- 🤝 I’m looking for help with ** I’m looking for help with landing my first job within the tech industry.
+- 🤝 I’m looking for help with **I’m looking for help with landing my first job within the tech industry.
 Let's chat!

 - When I am not coding I spend my time with family and friends and also enjoy playing videogames.